-Importantly, while the use of a written legal hold is often appropriate, it is simply one method of executing preservation obligations, not the only method.
-An organization should consider whether a written notice is necessary to implement the hold effectively and preserve the requisite information.
-In some instances, a written notice may not be necessary and, in fact, may be an encumbrance or source of confusion.
-One example of when written notices need not be issued to effectuate preservation is a situation in which sources of likely discoverable information are subject to retention for sufficiently long periods pursuant to the organization's information management or record retention policy such that they will be preserved for the duration of the litigation without the need for a formal legal hold.
-Another is when sources of discoverable information can be immediately secured without requiring preservation actions by employees; for example, a read-only system of record for all pertinent research-and-development and product-quality information harnessed by a document management system.
-Nevertheless, some organizations in these situations may prefer to take a conservative approach and issue a written legal hold despite a very low risk of disposition.
+^{121.} Orbit One Commc'ns, Inc. v.
+Numerex Corp., 271 F.R.D.
+429, 441 (S.D.N.Y.
+2010) ("[D]epending upon the circumstances of an individual case, the failure to [issue a written legal hold] does not necessarily constitute negligence, and certainly does not warrant sanctions if no relevant information is lost.
+For instance, in a small enterprise, issuing a written litigation hold may not only be unnecessary, but it could be counterproductive, since such a hold would likely be more general and less tailored to individual records custodians than oral directives could be.
+Indeed, under some circumstances, a formal litigation hold may not be necessary at all.").
+See also Bouchard v.
+U.S. Tennis Ass'n, 15 Civ.
+5920, 2017 WL 3868801, 2 (E.D.N.Y.
+Sept.
+5, 2017) (Failure to institute a "litigation hold" notice is only one factor; the "absence of a litigation hold is not dispositive" because the parties had fully complied be issued to effectuate preservation is a situation in which sources of likely discoverable information are subject to retention for sufficiently long periods pursuant to the organization's information management or record retention policy such that they will be preserved for the duration of the litigation without the need for a formal legal hold.
+Another is when sources of discoverable information can be immediately secured without requiring preservation actions by employees; for example, a readonly system of record for all pertinent research-and-development and product-quality information harnessed by a document management system.
+Nevertheless, some organizations in these situations may prefer to take a conservative approach and issue a written legal hold notice despite a very low risk of disposition.